 The delegation structure for approval of credit limits is approved by the Board Credit Committee.
-Credit proposals are approved by the Executive Credit and Risk Committee (ECRC) or the Board Credit Committee (BCC) based on, inter alia, the amount and internal risk rating of the facility.
+Credit proposals are approved by the respective delegated authorities including Executive Credit and Risk Committee (ECRC) or the Board Credit Committee (BCC) based on, inter alia, the amount and internal risk rating of the facility.
 All credit proposals put up to the BCC are evaluated first by the ECRC.